Policies & procedures

 This class will be announced on Friday's morning announcements.
 They will receive the "Hall stars" wreath for their door and extra recess with the "fun tub" that Friday.
 If weather does not permit extra recess, a treat will be provided for the class.

-You have three school days to send a note providing a reason for the absence.
+You have three school days to send a note providing a reason for the absence, your child's name, date of absence, and your signature.
 After three days it will be considered unexcused.

 Violation of the compulsory attendance law occurs when a child accumulates unexcused voluntary absences on 10 or more days or parts of days within a six-month period or three or more days or parts of days within a four week period.